masaikk/vue-websocket-handler/README.md

 # vueWebsocketHandler

 ### Description
-**vueWebsocketHandler** is a library used to handle WebSocket in Vue3.
+**vueWebsocketHandler** is a library used to handle WebSocket by hooks and plugin in Vue3.